 2. 1971: She introduced herself, and the two began dating

-Bustle notes Bill previously mentioned it was Hillary’s “strength and self-possession” that attracted him most to her in class — but he was never the one to make the first move.
-In fact, Hillary was actually the one to approach Bill in the Yale library first.
-She allegedly said to him, “If you’re gonna keep looking at me and I’m gonna keep looking back, we at least ought to know each other’s names.
+Bustle notes Bill mentioned it was Hillary’s “strength and self-possession” that attracted him to her in class — but he didn’t make the first move.
+Hillary approached Bill in the Yale library.
+She allegedly said, “If you’re gonna keep looking at me and I’m gonna keep looking back, we at least ought to know each other’s names.
 I’m Hillary Rodham, who are you?”

 Next: Hillary didn’t say yes to marriage immediately.

-3. 1974: Bill asked Hillary to marry him repeatedly — and at first, she denied
+3. 1974: Bill asked Hillary to marry him repeatedly — and at first, she said no

-While many women would be thrilled to receive a marriage proposal, The Telegraph reports Hillary denied Bill twice before eventually tying the knot.
-His first proposal came right after they both graduated from Yale — and the following year, he asked again.
+While many women would be thrilled to receive a marriage proposal, The Telegraph reports Hillary denied Bill twice before tying the knot.
+His first proposal came right after they both graduated from Yale.
+The following year, he asked again.

-As for why she rejected, she’s said in the past that she was worried about his political aspirations potentially holding her own dreams back.
+As for why she rejected Bill, Hillary said she was worried his political aspirations would hold back her own dreams.
 “I was terrified about losing my identity and getting lost in the kind of wake of Bill’s force-of-nature personality,” Hillary said in an interview.